The Ultimate Primer for Protecting Yourself on Writing Sites

 How it is Played

 Those who live in the Third World are ignored.
 They have no justice system behind them.
 Those who live in the First World who are vociferous and can make trouble are paid off.
-Their subsequent postings are hidden so that they will make Zero.
+Their subsequent postings are hidden so they will make Zero.
 Even if 1M people read their work, they make Zero.
 This is to get rid of them.

 What To Do?
 Never trust any publishing site.

 Tout no site.
 You have no idea what is going on.
 You don’t know the Owner’s 'rules’.